Code-Institute-Submissions/jimis-cafe-and-music/README.md

 #### Ongoing Features
 - Changes to the live music listings and the cafe menu to be kept up-to-date

-## Structure
+### Structure

 The site presents information in a linear fashion, with all information available on a single scrolling page.
 This is suitable for a 'minimum viable product' website that serves the user's most basic needs with room to scale up in future implementations.
 Key pieces of information such as opening times, contact details, etc., are placed at the bottom of the page in a dedicated contact section (called "your visit" on the Jimi's website) to conform to user expectations and standard practices.

-## Skeleton
+### Skeleton

-I used [Balsamiq](https://balsamiq.com) to create 3 wireframes for the site to plan the general layout of content at small, medium and large screens.
+I used [Balsamiq](https://balsamiq.com) to create 3 wireframes for the site, planning the general layout of content at small, medium and large screens.

 - [Small screens](https://github.com/tobyjbrown/jimis-cafe-and-music/blob/master/assets/images/write-up/index-wireframe-small.png)
 - [Medium screens](https://github.com/tobyjbrown/jimis-cafe-and-music/blob/master/assets/images/write-up/index-wireframe-medium.png)
 - [Large screens](https://github.com/tobyjbrown/jimis-cafe-and-music/blob/master/assets/images/write-up/index-wireframe-large.png)

-The site's layout aims to create the "progressive disclosure" effect with its content.
-The carousel gives a taste of each individual section and allows the user to jump to the section they are interested in.
-Alternatively, the user can scroll down to see photographs of the fictitious venue in action which aim to draw the user's attention in a "show don't tell" fashion.
+The site's layout aims to create the 'progressive disclosure' effect with its content.
+The carousel gives a taste of each individual section and allows the user to jump to the section they are interested in via the button on the slide.
+Alternatively, the user can scroll down to see photographs of the fictitious venue in action which aim to draw the user's attention in a 'show, don't tell' fashion.
 The text-based sections of the site appear in the order that they are referenced in the site logo and navbar.
 The navigation remains at the top of the page and is accessible to the user at all times in order to allow for fast retrieval of information.

-## Surface
+### Surface

-### Colour
+#### Colour

 - ![#f03c15](https://via.placeholder.com/15/d44337/000000?text=+) `#d44337`
 - ![#c5f015](https://via.placeholder.com/15/f3bd45/000000?text=+) `#f3bd45`
 - ![#1589F0](https://via.placeholder.com/15/914d00/000000?text=+) `#914d00`

-The site uses a simple, anologic combination of colours which follows the fictitious company's branding and allows for the content to be the main focus.
+The site uses a simple, analogous combination of colours which follows the fictitious company's branding and allows for the content to be the main focus.
 Whitespace is used heavily to add emphasis to the areas which do use colour, and place further importance on the content of the site.
 The footer utilises a combination of greys which sets its content apart from the site's main content.

 ### Typography

 [Denk One](https://fonts.google.com/specimen/Denk+One) - used for `h1`, `h2`, `nav li` and `.btn` elements.

-I decided to use 'Denk One' for the main logo text, section headings and navigation links of the site.
+I decided to use 'Denk One' for the main logo text, section headings, navigation links and buttons of the site.
 When experimenting with fonts, I was looking for something that was bold and consistent in uppercase but also had plenty of character and I liked 'Denk One' as soon as I tried it out.

 [Open Sans](https://fonts.google.com/specimen/Open+Sans) - used for `.site-title-tagline` element.

-The tagline below the title on large screen which reads "Cafe • Vinyl • Live Music" uses 'Open Sans', a clean sans-serif font that adds a modern influence to the venue logo.
+The tagline below the title on large screens which reads "Cafe • Vinyl • Live Music" uses 'Open Sans', a clean sans-serif font that adds a modern influence to the venue logo.

 [Merriweather](https://fonts.google.com/specimen/Merriweather) - used for `h3` and `p` elements.

-For the main body of the site and `h3` elements of the site I used 'Merriweather', a highly readable serif font that I believe provides a nice contrast to the more decorative 'Denk One' headings.
+For the main body and `h3` elements of the site I used 'Merriweather', a highly readable serif font that I believe provides a nice contrast to the more decorative 'Denk One' headings.

 ## Technologies and Libraries